Frotteurism: Prevalence and legality

 The prevalence of frotteurism is unknown.
-The DSM estimates that 10%–14% of men seen in clinical settings for paraphilias or hypersexuality have frotteuristic disorder, indicating that the population prevalence is lower.
+The DSM estimates that 10–14% of men seen in clinical settings for paraphilias or hypersexuality have frotteuristic disorder, indicating that the population prevalence is lower.
 However, frotteuristic acts, as opposed to frotteuristic disorder, may occur in up to 30% of men in the general population.
 The majority of frotteurs are male and the majority of victims are female, although female on male, female on female, and male on male frotteurs exist.
 This activity is often done in circumstances where the victim cannot easily respond, in a public place such as a crowded train or concert.
 Marco Vassi's story "Subway Dick" is an example of such acts in a train.

 Usually, such nonconsensual sexual contact is viewed as a criminal offense: a form of sexual assault albeit often classified as a misdemeanor with minor legal penalties.
 Conviction may result in a sentence or psychiatric treatment.

-Frotteurism is legal in Russia if the victim is over 16.